 Friendly Society poleheads

-One special exhibit holds nearly 1000 brasses from west country Friendly Societies.
-The societies were village clubs which provided mutual insurance benefits to members.
+One special exhibit holds nearly 1000 brasses from West Country Friendly Societies.
+The societies were village clubs that provided mutual insurance benefits to members.
 Each society had its own unique brass, which was affixed to a pole and carried around the village in an annual ceremony.

 There are over 600 baskets in the collection, plus basket-making tools.
 Over 200 of the baskets come from a local basket maker named Emily Mullins, but there are Victorian baskets, and baskets for diverse purposes like fishing and industrial use.